rm-hull/luma.oled/doc/python-usage.rst

                             Scaling transform to apply, one of: none, identity, scale2x, smoothscale (emulator only)
-      --scale SCALE         Scaling factor to apply (emulator only) --duration DURATION   Animation frame duration (gifanim emulator only) --loop LOOP           Repeat loop, zero=forever (gifanim emulator only) --max-frames MAX_FRAMES
+      --scale SCALE         Scaling factor to apply (emulator only) --mode MODE           Colour mode, one of: 1, RGB, RGBA (emulator only) --duration DURATION   Animation frame duration (gifanim emulator only) --loop LOOP           Repeat loop, zero=forever (gifanim emulator only) --max-frames MAX_FRAMES